Combining Technology, Data, and Humanity

 From Strategy to Code

-As CTO, I didn’t just steer the ship — I helped build the rigging.
-I shaped our technology strategy, but also got hands-on with architecture, governance, hiring, mentoring, and even ethics frameworks.
-My goal was always the same: to embed ethical, robust, and inclusive data practices into every layer of service delivery.
+My role as CTO extended beyond setting technology strategy; I built the operating structure—from architecture and governance to hiring, mentoring, and ethics frameworks.
+My unwavering goal was to embed ethical, robust, and inclusive data practices into every layer of service delivery.